Choosing a Solar Inverter: Hybrid vs String vs Microinverter (2026 UK Guide)

 “Module-level electronics, such as DC-DC converters and microinverters, mitigate the shading losses by isolating the shading impact to the shaded modules, allowing the unshaded modules to contribute their full power.”

 • Scalability: Want to start small and expand your solar setup later?
 Microinverters make this easy.
 You can add more panels (each with its microinverter ) to the system without replacing or upgrading a central inverter.
+This ties in well with overpanelling strategies if you want to maximise generation from a limited roof area.

 • Safety: Microinverters convert DC to AC right at the panel.
 This means high-voltage DC doesn’t travel across your roof, significantly reducing potential fire hazards.
 The Guide to the Installation of Photovoltaic Systems highlights this specific safety profile, noting that such module-level equipment: